ColoursOfTheMind/ColoursOfTheMind/README.md

 - 👋 Hi, I’m @ColoursOfTheMind
 - 👀 I’m interested in game development.
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate with game producers.
+- 💞️ I’m looking to collaborate with game producers or to be engaged with other game developer.
 - 📫 You reach me on https://www.picture-office.de/

 <!---